 • No direct self-consumption

-Is Solar Net Metering Suitable for You?
+Is Solar Net Metering Right for Your Home?

 Solar net metering works best if: